sonic-net/SONiC/doc/port_auto_neg/auto-fec.md

 ### SAI API Requirements

-The following is an existing attribute which was recently added to support the FEC override functionality.
+The following is an existing attribute which was added to support the FEC override functionality.
 ```
     /**
      * @brief FEC mode auto-negotiation override status